SachinMPC/MATLAB-MPC-Foundation-Course/README.md

 * [MATLAB Onramp](https://matlabacademy.mathworks.com/details/matlab-onramp/gettingstarted)
   -Learn the essentials of MATLAB through this free, two-hour introductory tutorial on commonly used features and workflows.
 * [Simulink Onramp](https://matlabacademy.mathworks.com/details/simulink-onramp/simulink)
+  -Learn the basics of how to create, edit, and simulate models in Simulink®.
+Use block diagrams to represent real-world systems and simulate components and algorithms.
 ## Course Objectives
 The overall objective of this course is to introduce design, analysis and implementation of multi-variable discrete time state feedback optimal controllers for managing transient behavior of a system.
 Learning objectives can be summarized as follows:
 1. **Model Development:**